Programmes

 - perceived gaps in support services for victims of sexual exploitation and how this might impact both initial disclosure and decision to testify.

-The commercial sexual exploitation of children is difficult to measure. however Aotearoa’s statistics around child abuse, family violence, youth suicide and other measures of child well-being all lead us to expect that our commercial sexual exploitation rates desperately need to be addressed.
+The sexual exploitation of children is difficult to measure. however Aotearoa’s statistics around child abuse, family violence, youth suicide and other measures of child well-being all lead us to expect that increasing child sexual exploitation rates desperately need to be addressed.

 Human Trafficking Research Coalition